 These data destinations are available in Public Beta:

 First decide which data source and which data destination you want to use.
-Then select the corresponding template from the Templates tab in your Keboola Connection project.
+Then select the corresponding template from the Templates tab in your Keboola project.
 When you are done, click + Use Template.

 This page contains information about the template.
 Click + Use Template again.